Apply now for 2017-2018 fellowship!

 Massachusetts EPFP offers a unique opportunity for individuals interested in education to engage in discussions and activities focused on important leadership and policy issues.
 The core of the program is a series of monthly seminars featuring an impressive array of guest speakers who lead discussions on their areas of expertise in leadership and public policy.
 However, fellows also engage in a variety of other learning experiences throughout the year.
 The program begins in the fall with an overnight retreat that promotes team-building and offers a chance for fellows to reflect on their personal leadership styles.
-In the spring, an outing to Beacon Hill allows fellows to delve more deeply into the state policy-making process.
+A two-day tour of Massachusetts civil rights history offers fellows a chance to reflect on the roots of the current education system and efforts that have been made over time to advance equity in that system.
+An outing to Beacon Hill allows fellows to delve more deeply into the state policy-making process.

-Participants also have the chance to look beyond the Massachusetts context at two out-of-state learning experiences.
-The fall Regional Leadership Forum in Pennsylvania and the spring Washington Policy Seminar bring together fellows from many of the fifteen EPFP state cohorts, offering opportunities for constructive and enlightening conversations on education policy issues.
-During both meetings, experts in the field offer a variety of presentations, workshops, informal discussions, and simulations.
+Participants also have the chance to look beyond the Massachusetts context at the spring Washington Policy Seminar, which brings together fellows from many of the seventeen EPFP state cohorts, offering opportunities for constructive and enlightening conversations on education policy issues.
+During this conference, experts in the field offer a variety of presentations, workshops, informal discussions, and simulations.

 EPFP fellows are typically sponsored by their employers, who play an important role in the success of the program.
 Participation in EPFP benefits sponsors by exposing employees to networking opportunities and significant professional development experiences.
 Sponsors typically pay program fees and travel costs, as outlined below, and facilitate attendance by fellows at seminars and national conferences.

 Massachusetts EPFP selects 20-30 fellows each year to participate in the program.
 Bringing in fellows from a wide range of backgrounds and professional experiences enriches discussions and facilitates career development; therefore, applicants from a wide range of education-related positions are encouraged to apply.
-Successful applications typically come from individuals who have some experience in the education field and who are interested in expanding their leadership and policy knowledge and skills.
+Successful applicants typically have some experience in the education field and are interested in expanding their leadership and policy knowledge and skills.

-The application for the 2017-18 cohort will be released in the spring of 2017.
-If you have any questions or would like to receive the application when it is released, please contact Laura Dziorny, Chief of Staff at the Rennie Center.
+The application for the 2017-18 cohort is available now.
+We will be accepting applications through June 30 on a rolling basis, but interested applicants are encouraged to submit their applications as early as possible.
+If you have any questions on the program or application process, please contact Laura Dziorny, Chief of Staff at the Rennie Center.